A SPECIAL ENVIRONMENT.

 As a guest of our theatre, a visit to the Theater in der Josefstadt is absolutely obligatory.
 We share a common history and an excellent neighbourhood with Vienna's oldest existing and still performing theatre.
 Experience one of the most successful stages in the German-speaking theatre landscape!

-Vienna's Burgtheater, opened in 1888, is another imposing stage house that joins the ranks of Vienna's theatre and drama scene and is one of the most important stages in Europe.
-The Austrian Federal Theatre is considered the second oldest theatre on the continent.
-The building, which was completely burnt out during the Second World War and subsequently restored, can today also be visited outside the stage during interesting guided tours.
+The Burgtheater in Vienna, which opened in 1888, is another imposing stage house that joins the ranks of Vienna's theater and drama scene and is one of the most important stages in Europe.
+The Austrian Federal Theater is considered the second oldest playhouse on the continent.
+The building, which was completely burned out during the Second World War and subsequently restored, can be visited today in the course of interesting guided tours, even when the theater is not in use.

-Like so many things in Vienna, closely linked to the Habsburg past, the Vienna Hofburg was the winter residence of the world-famous noble family for several centuries - Schönbrunn Palace served as the summer residence.
-Today's official residence of the Austrian Federal President allows you to see various museums - including the famous Sisi Museum as well as the Vienna World Museum - the National Library, the Court Garden, the Congress Centre, the Treasury and other historic parts of the castle.
+Like so many things in Vienna, closely linked to the past of the Habsburgs, the Vienna Hofburg was the winter residence of the world-famous noble family for several centuries - Schönbrunn Palace served as the summer residence.
+Today's official residence of the Austrian Federal President allows you to see various museums - including the famous Sisi Museum as well as the World Museum Vienna - the National Library, the Court Garden, the Congress Center, the Treasury and other historic parts of the castle.

-The Rathausplatz, a 40,000 square metre park covered with trees, invites you to explore the impressive Vienna City Hall with its 98 metre high main tower.
-Throughout the year, a variety of attractive events, such as the Vienna Christmas Market, the Vienna Ice Dream or the Life Ball, take place here and attract numerous visitors.
+Belonging to the impressive Vienna City Hall with its 98 meter high main tower, the Rathausplatz, a 40,000m2 tree-covered park ,invites you to explore.
+Throughout the year, a variety of attractive events, such as the Vienna Christmas Market, the Vienna Ice Dream or the Life Ball take place here and attract numerous visitors.

-Young travellers and art-interested city visitors in particular can be found in Vienna's famous MuseumsQuartier on Mariahilfer Straße - in addition to several smaller museums, this is also home to the Leopold Museum, with famous exhibitions by Klimt, Schiele or Kokoscha, and the mumok Museum of Modern Art.
-No fewer than 12 exhibition halls welcome visitors with high-calibre art exhibitions, architecture collections or entertaining dance offerings.
+Young travelers and art-loving city visitors in particular can be found in Vienna's famous MuseumsQuartier on Mariahilfer Strasse - in addition to a number of smaller museums, this is also home to the Leopold Museum, with famous exhibitions by Klimt, Schiele or Kokoscha, and the mumok Museum of Modern Art.
+No less than twelve exhibition halls welcome visitors with top-class art exhibitions, architecture collections or entertaining dance offerings.

 Not far from your accommodation - directly on Vienna's Stephansplatz - the venerable St. Stephen's Cathedral invites you to visit.
 The world-famous cultural asset and landmark of the city - affectionately called "Steffl" by the Viennese - impresses with its 136-metre-high south tower, home to 13 bells, and an imposing interior with high vaulted ceilings, several side altars and colourful stained glass windows.